Mothra (film): Legacy

 In 1961, Frankie Sakai and a Mothra prop made a cameo appearance in Cheers, Mr. Awamori.
 Author Steve Ryfle notes that The Song of Mothra has become a pop culture reference, stating, "even many people who've never seen this movie seem to have heard the song."
 Between 1996 and 1998, Toho produced a trilogy of Mothra films for a family friendly audience.
+According to Toshio Okada, Hayao Miyazaki saw Mothra during its initial release and drew inspiration from it when creating the Nausicaä of the Valley of the Wind manga series.
+In an interview regarding Shin Godzilla (2016), Studio Ghibli's Toshio Suzuki said he preferred Mothra to Godzilla movies.
+In 2017 interviews, actor Samuel L. Jackson said he is a fan of Mothra and her debut film.